ndd21/PHYS281/docs/gravity.md

 To summarise the above description, the aim of this project is to produce a simulation of a physical system that evolves with time.
 An interesting type of system to consider is the motion of multiple massive bodies interacting under the influence of their gravitational fields, e.g., the Solar System.
-This can be built up in stages of increasing complexity, i.e.:
+This can be built up in stages of increasing complexity:

 1. a single massive particle in a static field;
-2. a pair of massive particles interacting with each other in 1, 2 and 3 dimensions;
+2. a pair of massive particles interacting with each other in one, two and three dimensions;
-3. a set or 3 or more massive particles interacting in 3 dimensions;
+3. a set of three or more massive particles interacting in three dimensions;
 4. supplying initial conditions to the simulation based on masses, positions and velocities of solar system bodies.

 To evolve the motion of the particles in the simulation the Euler, Euler-Cromer or other numerical approximation methods, as discussed above, should be used.

-You are free to produce the simulation as you wish, but the two pre-defined exercises ([Final Project Part 1](https://modules.lancaster.ac.uk/mod/quiz/view.php?id=1685921) and [Part 2](https://modules.lancaster.ac.uk/mod/quiz/view.php?id=1685932)) that are part of the project provide a good starting point (i.e., the `Particle` class) for expansion to a more fully formed simulation.
+You are free to produce the simulation as you wish, but the two pre-defined exercises (Final Project Parts 1 and 2 on Moodle) that are part of the project provide a good starting point (e.g., the `Particle` class) for expansion to a more fully formed simulation.
 You can use results and experimentation with these exercises as part of your final report.

 The simulation you write should come with some tests that show that it works as expected, e.g., tests of parts of the code or simple systems against analytical calculations.
 Useful tests are